dlemel8/tunneler/README.md

 * Speed Test - iperf3 server exposed via all supported tunnels, allow you to compare tunnels speed.
 * Authoritative DNS - Redis server exposed via DNS tunnel on port UDP/53.
 Since tunnel does not verify clients, Redis authentication is needed.
-* Pipeline - Redis server exposed via TLS tunnel that itself exposed via DNS tunnel. on port UDP/53.
+* Pipeline - Redis server exposed via TLS tunnel that itself exposed via DNS tunnel.
 Since tunnel does verify clients, Redis authentication is not used.

 You can run each example locally or deploy it using Terraform and Ansible.
 See more information [here](examples/README.md).